wahbadb94/MinesweeperCL/README.md

 # MinesweeperCL
-console-based minesweeper game in C#.NET that uses an MVC-inspired archeticture
+console-based minesweeper game in C#.NET that uses an MVC-inspired architecture

 ![](minesweeper-cl-demo.gif)